Loading Racing Stats...

 KBM will once again carry on their rich tradition of developing young NASCAR talent.
 Burton is the son of former NASCAR great, Jeff Burton.
 The 17-year-old got just a cup of coffee in the truck series in 2017, but now he'll up his participation in the upcoming season.
 Burton will get nine starts in the strong No. 51 Toyota Tundra.
 He nabbed just one Top 10 in his six starts last season, but we expect he'll be much better this season.
 Jones, Davis and Herbst will fill out the rest of the 25-event schedule.
 Mike Hillman Jr. will call the shots from the top of the war wagon, and this will be one of the stronger multi-driver teams in the Camping World Truck Series in 2018.

 More Fantasy News

-Burton won the O'Reilly Auto Parts 300 Xfinity Series race at Texas Motor Speedway Saturday night.
+Burton finished third in the Alsco Uniforms 300 Xfinity Series race at Charlotte Motor Speedway Saturday afternoon.

-Burton finished third in the Kansas Lottery 250 Xfinity Series race at Kansas Speedway Saturday afternoon.
+Burton finished third in the Beef.
+It's What's For Dinner 300 Xfinity Series race at Daytona International Speedway Saturday night.